Mission Los Santos Ángeles de Guevavi: History

-In 1751, Father Garrucho contracted the building of a new and larger 15 foot by 50 foot church, the ruins of which still exist today.
-The mother of Juan Bautista de Anza is buried in front of the altar.
-By the late 1690s, the Mission consisted of a church, a carpentry shop, and a blacksmith's area.
-By the 1770s, the settlement had been abandoned.
-The first Franciscan priest, Father Juan Crisóstomo Gil de Bernabé, arrived in 1768 and took up residency at the Mission with about fifty families.
-The Apaches attacked in 1769 and killed all but two of the few Spanish soldiers guarding the Mission; in 1770 and 1771 the natives continued their attacks and the cabecera was relocated to Tumacácori.
-Mission Los Santos Ángeles de Guevavi was abandoned for the last time in 1775.
+The first Franciscan priest, Juan Crisóstomo Gil de Bernabé, arrived in 1768 and took up residency at the mission with about fifty families.
+The Apaches attacked in 1769 and killed all but two of the few Spanish soldiers guarding the mission; in 1770 and 1771 the natives continued their attacks and the cabecera was relocated to Tumacácori.
+Mission Los Santos Ángeles de Guevavi was abandoned for the last time by 1776.